 Apr 13, 2021

-Algorand is the world’s first Pure Proof of Stake (PPoS) blockchain that provides security, decentralization, and scalability.
+Algorand is the world’s first Pure Proof of Stake (PPoS) blockchain that provides security, decentralization, and scalability - all in an eco-friendly, sustainable way.
 Developed by Algorand founder and renowned cryptographer Silvio Micali, Pure Proof of Stake is built on Byzantine consensus and offers a more egalitarian approach than its predecessor Proof of Stake (PoS).

 Distributed consensus is the most important attribute of a blockchain as it ensures that the distributed network is decentralized and immutable.